E-commerce

 Omnichannel: web, store, marketplaces and partners

-Orders can come from the website, apps, marketplaces, and EDI resellers.
+Orders can come from the website, apps, marketplaces, EDI resellers.
 Each channel imposes different formats, SLAs, and sometimes fees.
 See marketplace vs store.

 Intelligent routing